Gertrude Fenton: Life

-Whilst living on the Isle of Wight she and her husband published a literary periodical The Carisbrooke Magazine.Contributors included a mixture of less well known and established writers such as Theo Gift complemented by articles on famous personalities that included Henry Irving, the stage actor.The magazine ran from 1880 into 1881 by when Fenton was in poor health.
-Gertrude Fenton died on April 11 1884 of cerebrovascular and hepatic diseaseand was interred at Carisbrooke Cemetery.
+Whilst living on the Isle of Wight she and her husband published a literary periodical The Carisbrooke Magazine.
+Contributors included a mixture of less well known and established writers such as Theo Gift complemented by articles on famous personalities that included Henry Irving, the stage actor.
+The magazine ran from 1880 into 1881 by when Fenton was in poor health.
+Gertrude Fenton died on April 11, 1884 of cerebrovascular and hepatic disease and was interred at Carisbrooke Cemetery.

 Literary works

 Gertrude Fenton wrote four romantic novels published between 1869 and 1871 and a novelette in 1873 beginning with Cora; or, The Romance of Three Years, her most successful novel and ending with Is Lady Clara Dead?
 They are examples of sensation fiction that flourished during the mid-Victorian era.
 Published by F.Enos Arnold of London as a single volume yellow-back Cora was marketed as entertaining reading and often sold at railway stations.
 It included a brightly coloured cover, printed by chromoxylography and was aimed at a predominately young female class of readers.
 It was reviewed by the St. James' Magazine and United Empire Review who thought the story far-fetched but entertaining.